From Walnuts to Water

 As the post-War population boomed and more people settled in the San Gabriel Valley to make their homes, the company joined forces with other nearby water companies to serve more customers.
 In 1953, the assets of the water companies were consolidated to form Suburban Water Systems.
 In 1954, the company was incorporated as SouthWest Water Company, with Suburban remaining one of its subsidiaries.
 After Camille’s death in 1968, management of the company passed on to his son, Anton C. (Tony) Garnier, who led the company until his retirement in 2006.

 SouthWest Water first expanded outside of California in 1969 with the purchase of a water utility just outside of Albuquerque, New Mexico.
-The company now owns more than 130 regulated water and wastewater systems in Alabama, California, Oklahoma, South Carolina, and Texas.
+The company now owns more than 130 regulated water and wastewater systems in Alabama, California, Oklahoma, Oregon, South Carolina, and Texas.

 SouthWest Water Today